mpld3/mpld3/CONTRIBUTING.md

 Because mpld3 is a pure Python package, there are no compiled extensions to build, and it can be built and used locally.

-## Building the Javascript code
+## Building the JavaScript code

-The javascript portion of mpld3 is built from source using the ``smash`` and ``uglify`` tools that are part of [node.js](http://nodejs.org/).
+The JavaScript portion of mpld3 is built from source using the ``smash`` and ``uglify`` tools that are part of [node.js](http://nodejs.org/).
-The benefit of this approach is that the code can be organized, validated, and tested before being automatically formatted and compiled into the final javascript library.
+The benefit of this approach is that the code can be organized, validated, and tested before being automatically formatted and compiled into the final JavaScript library.

-Because of this build process, any modification of the javascript source requires the installation of [npm](https://www.npmjs.org/).
+Because of this build process, any modification of the JavaScript source requires the installation of [npm](https://www.npmjs.org/).
 Once the npm executable is installed on your system, run

     [~]$ npm install

 in the main directory to set up the development environment.
-This install command will parse the file ``package.json``, and from this information, create a directory ``node_modules`` which contains the tools for building and testing the javascript side of mpld3.
+This install command will parse the file ``package.json``, and from this information, create a directory ``node_modules`` which contains the tools for building and testing the JavaScript side of mpld3.

-Though you may be tempted to modify the javascript in ``mpld3/js/`` directly, **this is not a good idea** because these files are overwritten in the build process.
+Though you may be tempted to modify the JavaScript in ``mpld3/js/`` directly, **this is not a good idea** because these files are overwritten in the build process.
 Instead, modify the sources in the ``src/`` directory, and then run

     [~]$ python setup.py buildjs

 The built libraries will be saved to ``mpld3/js/mpld3.v($VERSION).js`` and ``mpld3/js/mpld3.v($VERSION).min.js``, where ``($VERSION)`` is replaced by the current version defined in ``mpld3/__about__.py``.
 The mpld3 Python package will link to the matching mpld3 version.

-When contributing a javascript patch or enhancement, please include **both the javascript sources and the built ``mpld3/js/*.js`` libraries**.
+When contributing a JavaScript patch or enhancement, please include **both the JavaScript sources and the built ``mpld3/js/*.js`` libraries**.
-This is important so that users who don't wish to modify the javascript can install the package without needing ``npm`` and ``nodejs``.
+This is important so that users who don't wish to modify the JavaScript can install the package without needing ``npm`` and ``nodejs``.
-Additionally, if possible please add javascript unit tests of your new functionality to the ``test`` directory (see details below).
+Additionally, if possible please add JavaScript unit tests of your new functionality to the ``test`` directory (see details below).

 ## Testing the package
 Currently, mpld3 has three different levels of testing, though we hope to streamline this in the future:

-- There are automated Javascript tests using [vows](https://www.npmjs.org/package/vows).
-These should be run if you modify the javascript code.
+- There are automated JavaScript tests using [vows](https://www.npmjs.org/package/vows).
+These should be run if you modify the JavaScript code.
 - There are automated Python tests using [nose](http://nose.readthedocs.org).
 These should be run if you modify the Python code.
 - There are manual plot tests using the ``visualize_tests.py`` script in the repository.
-These should be run if either the Python or Javascript code is modified.
+These should be run if either the Python or JavaScript code is modified.

 ### Testing Python with nose